ThatLuckyBear/Lucky_GGST/baiken-cheatsheet.md

 When does his turn end?
 - when he does X?

+## faust
+his anti air 6p hits low enough to counterhit 2HS soooo you cant low profile it to punish a bad aa guess

+## Goldlewis
+deceptively long range
+can delay meaty, very tricky to counter seeming has limited wakeup options (test)

 ## happy chaos
 this duuuude shoots you a lot and has a schmixup game.
 It's hard to find holes but there are ways of getting through. if you have been hit with the stinky bomb then the bullets will autotrack super hard if you're not stinky you can jump or run through since they have to "aim" the shot - mix it up

+## ino
+when note pressure is in play you can definitely parry some of the options but others are true block strings ino seems to be able to throw on the meaty setup off 5p>6k>TATAMI but IDK why (test)
+- - after testing I immediately got a counterhit which is uHHHHh interesting?
+IDK what I'm doing wrong in match.

 ## ky kiske
 fuck this guy hes so fast and jsut does whatever he wants.